Build an SEO Keyword Strategy That Feeds Your Content Pipeline

 - It runs the analysis and saves the strategy as a client note.
 To run it immediately, click Run Prompt or mark it complete.

 - The review task lands in your queue.
-Open the “SEO Keyword Strategy” note on the client’s overview, adjust priorities, add keywords from client conversations or competitor intel, and mark the task complete.
+Open the “SEO Keyword Strategy” note on the client’s Activity screen, adjust priorities, add keywords from client conversations or competitor intel, and mark the task complete.

 - The strategy note is now live.
 When you run the SEO content pipeline, the AI reads this note automatically.